JKodes/BBestBot/README.md

 (should we web scrape that profile for new release links and have a bot do the rest)

 (2) leave the website of the store open with a bot looking at eternal sources indicating restock due to backend, information wethers its database amount change or the HTML tag for the  buy button change from unviable to purchase or buy it now

+## Issues Downsides:
+(1)I think these companies monitor your IP address because once you attempt to run the bot multiple times a day.
+When it's time to log in and finalize the purchase and your address.
+You are met with an error.
+This has nothing to do with the code but with the company eliminating spammers.
+This makes sense why higher-end bots use a proxy or VPN of some sort to network filter.

+(2)It has no GUI interface which means the user needs to know how to handle file changes to change an item of choice and apply credentials to log in and make the purchase.